neospl0it/neospl0it.github.io/_posts/2024-09-01-googledorking.md

 This technique is useful when you want to narrow down the results by removing irrelevant sections of a site, helping you focus on specific content.

 ## Operators

+Google Dorking leverages a variety of powerful search operators that allow you to filter and refine search results with precision.
+These operators provide control over how Google interprets and retrieves results, enabling you to uncover hidden data or focus on specific aspects of web pages.

 ## Using Quotation Marks for Precise Searches